Health Care Aide

 You will be required to submit official transcripts showing credit in:

-- English 20-1 with a minimum of 60% achieved or Canadian jurisdiction equivalent; or
+- English 20-1 or 20-2 with a minimum score of 60% achieved or Canadian jurisdiction equivalent; or

 - Deemed equivalent by completion of Next-Generation ACCUPLACER (assessment placement test) reading and writing tests, with a minimum score of 237 in each category.
 The math test is not required.